Skip to Content

 Truck drivers can deduct some travel expenses.
 These include the per diem for meals, lodging, and tolls.
 In some cases, truckers may be able to deduct the costs of organizing receipts and organizing a home office.
 Drivers should also be aware of tax credits that are available to them.
 For example, the COVID-19 pandemic created certain credits that are available to drivers until the year 2021.
 Furthermore, truckers can claim their cell phone expenses as deductions.

-READ ALSO: How Much Does It Cost to Insure a Food Truck?
+READ ALSO: How Much Does a Nascar Truck Weigh?

 Some other deductible expenses include the cost of special clothing for the job, including overalls, rain gear, safety glasses, and hard hats.
 Additionally, electronics used for work purposes are deductible, including the cost of repair or replacement.
 Computers, cell phones, and data plans are also deductible.
 Even laundry and shower expenses are deductible.
 Truck drivers are encouraged to keep detailed records of their personal expenses throughout the year.